mohamedyd/awesome_resources/ml-blogs-articles.md

 ## Large Language Models

+* [From Novice to Expert: A Comprehensive Step-by-Step Study Plan for Mastering LLMs](https://pub.towardsai.net/from-novice-to-expert-a-comprehensive-step-by-step-study-plan-for-mastering-llms-dc9feb60ecc4): this article presents a step-by-step study plan to guide you from a novice to an expert in LLMs.

 * [transformers](https://github.com/0xsanny/transformers): A collection of resources to study Transformers in depth.

 * [LLMS_Library_2023](https://github.com/rashmimarganiatgithub/LLMS_Library_2023): a comprehensive repository serves as a one-stop resource hands-on code, insightful summaries, and other valuable resources.